jlgerber/cpp_happy_fun_time/session_02/session02.md

 ##### Asterisk

-The ampersand is only have the story when it comes to pointers.
+The ampersand is only half the story when it comes to pointers.
 You know how to retrieve an address from a variable, but how do you hold on to an address to a variable?

 In comes the asterisk.
 In a declaration, if you prefix the variable name with an asterisk, that means pointer.